Tax Tips

 Lifetime Learning Credit

-For courses starting after 6/1/98, a tax credit of 20% of up to the first $5,000 of cost.
-The maximum credit is $1,000 per year, even if more than one student has qualifying tuition.
+A tax credit of 20% of up to the first $10,000 of cost.
+The maximum credit is $2,000 per year, even if more than one student has qualifying tuition.
 Students CANNOT claim this credit if their parents take the exemption for them.
 NOR can parents waive exemption so child can get a tax credit.

 Both